-You must maintain and separately identify all records of the different Federal fiscal periods so that information desired may be readily located.
+You must maintain and separately identify all records for each Federal fiscal period so that information desired may be readily located.

 - You are obligated to protect the records adequately against fire or other damage. - You may store the records away from the recipient's principal office; however, a list of the documents must be available if needed.

-RETENTION AND ACCESS REQUIREMENTS FOR RECORDS
+3.16 RETENTION AND ACCESS REQUIREMENTS FOR RECORDS